Questioning the Billable Hour

 Q1 How important is it to you to know how much a pizza will cost when you order it?

-Q2 If your pizza order today matches your pizza order from a month ago, do you consider it reasonable for the price to be the same, even if the pizzeria’s costs might have varied?
+Q2 If your pizza order today matches your pizza order from a month ago, do you consider it reasonable for the price to be the same, even if the pizzeria’s costs might have varied between the two orders?

 Situation G: Original, Custom Newsletters for Standard Prices